scikit-learn-contrib/skglm/doc/tutorials/cox_datafit.rst

 where the fraction and the square operations are performed element-wise.

 The Hessian, as it is, is costly to evaluate because of the right hand-side term.
-In particular, the latter involves a :math:`\mathcal{O}(n^3)` operation.
+In particular, the latter involves a :math:`\mathcal{O}(n^3)` operations.
 We overcome this limitation by deriving a diagonal upper bound on the Hessian.

 We construct such an upper bound by noticing that

-#.
-The function :math:`F` is convex and hence :math:`\nabla^2 F(u)` is positive semi-definite
+#. the function :math:`F` is convex and hence :math:`\nabla^2 F(u)` is positive semi-definite
-#.
-The second term is positive semi-definite.
+#. the second term is positive semi-definite.

 Therefore, we have,